 The average bike lane in North America ranges from 1.2 to 1.8 meters wide.
 With an Urban Arrow cargo bike measuring 70 cm across, it occupies over half of this space, potentially blocking bicycle traffic behind it with no room to pass.
 Now, consider that the European Cyclists Federation estimates that bikes can be up to 50% faster than cars in traffic.
 Why?
 Because a bike takes up less space.
 This spatial efficiency is why companies like FedEx are investing in cargo bikes, avoiding the gridlock that traps delivery trucks.

 But, FedEx chooses Bullitt bikes and they do so for a reason: a Bullitt is just 46 cm wide.
-Bullitt engineered this precise width after researching global bike lanes to optimize the ability for a cargo bike to pass and be passed.
-In other words, the wider the cargo bike, the closer it comes to inheriting the same problems as a car—problems that cargo bikes are designed to solve.
-And no one has solved this problem better than Bullitt.
+Bullitt engineered this precise width after researching global bike lanes to optimize a cargo bikes ability to pass and be passed.
+In other words, the wider the cargo bike, the closer it comes to inheriting the same problems as a car.
+And, these are the problems that a cargo bike is designed to solve.
+No one has solved this problem better than Bullitt.

 Multi-position

-As cargo bikes transitioned from Denmark to Holland, they not only became heavier but also adopted a default riding position that not everyone prefers (although we quite like it).
-The Dutch humorously refer to this as the “sit up and beg” position, where the back is straight, shoulders are squared, the neck and head are aligned, and arms rest relaxed on the handlebars.
-While this position offers great comfort, it is terribly inefficient for longer distances, hills, or fast and fun cornering.
-A prime example is the Urban Arrow, designed for flat terrain; climbing hills or increasing distance requires higher motor power and greater battery consumption.
-That’s fine for many, but others find less fun cranking up the power and more fun when the bike feels more like a bike.
-Unlike an Urban Arrow, with a Bullitt you can have it both ways.
+As cargo bikes transitioned from Denmark to Holland, they not only became heavier but they adopted a default riding position that not everyone loves.
+The Dutch humorously refer to this as the “sit up and beg” position, and nearly all of their bikes feature it.
+This position keeps your back completely straight, squares the shoulders, and there is no reach; the arms just drop to the handlebar.
+While this position offers great comfort, it is terribly inefficient for longer distances, hills, or efficient cornering.
+A prime example is Urban Arrow cargo bikes.
+Unlike an Urban Arrow, with a Bullitt you can have it all ways.

 Now, it does need to be said that bio-mechanically speaking, the more a rider leans forward over the pedals, the greater the power transfer to the pedals.
 Similarly, putting weight on the handlebars increases cornering performance.
-You might say that the more you begin to pivot forwards the more efficient you are but the cost is comfort.
-It’s a question of ratio!
-There are some who are happy to sacrifice all of their comfort for efficiency.
+Generally speaking, the more the rider is pivoted forwards the more efficient the riders is.
+But, the cost is comfort.
+It’s a question of preference or finding the sweet spot.
+For instance, there are many who are happy to sacrifice all of their comfort for efficiency.
 A good example of this is a bicycle messenger for whom time is money.
-The faster the bike accelerates and corners, the more packages are delivered.
-But, somewhere between the bike messenger position and the Dutch sit-up-and-beg position there can be found other positions which can really nail the sweet spot.
-Bullitt bikes stand out as the only cargo bikes with no default seating position, allowing riders to find their ideal ratio.
+But, somewhere between the bike messenger and the Dutch sit-up-and-beg position there can be found other positions.
+Bullitt bikes stand out as the only cargo bike that lets riders dial in their own preference.
 Prefer the Urban Arrow’s posture?
 No problem!
 Want a racing bike stance?
 Easy!
 Need something in between?
 Bullitt can accommodate all preferences.

 Modular

 The Bullitt cargo bike stands out for its lifetime of modular versatility.
 Unlike traditional cargo bikes designed only for kids, the Bullitt adapts to every stage of life—before, during, and after parenthood.
-Its non-raised chassis accommodates strapped-down items, rubbermaid bins, or a variety of plug-and-play options made by Bullitt that incudes cargo boxes, cargo bags, and several impact-resistant kid carrying boxes.
-This, combined with its exceptional lightweight design, makes it the ideal everyday cargo bike and everyday city bike.
+Its flatbed accommodates strapped-down items, rubbermaid bins, or a variety of plug-and-play options.
+This, combined with its exceptional lightweight design, makes the Bullitt the ideal everyday cargo bike and everyday city bike.

 This distinction highlights a cultural difference between the Dutch and the Danish.
-In the Netherlands, bike ownership averages 1.4 per person, akin to North Americans owning multiple car – one family van and another smaller vehicle for shorter commutes or errands.
-You might say that Dutch engineers design cargo bikes much like North American engineers design minivans: heavy and intended only to be used while kids are in the picture.
+In the Netherlands, bike ownership averages 1.4 per person, akin to North Americans owning multiple cars.
+It could be argued that the Dutch design cargo bikes much like North American engineers design minivans: heavy and intended only to be used while kids are in the picture.
 In contrast, the Danes only own on average one bike per person.
 This puts a different set of burdens on the engineer designing cargo bikes.
 Instead of assuming this bike is solely for kids and will be sold once the kids are grown up, the burden here is to design a bike that provides a high degree of modularity for all stages of adult life.
 In this way a Bullitt is much like a longtail, only it is significantly safer.

 Safe